 Step 2: Add a Protein

 Most freeze-dried backpacking meals suck in terms of protein.
 One of the benefits of going the DIY approach is that you can really load up on the protein.
 I’m vegan so my protein is usually beans, lentils, or TVP.
 Unfortunately, there aren’t many options for veggie freeze-dried proteins.
 I generally just dehydrate beans instead.
+Carnivores can buy freeze-dried chicken or beef in bulk.

 Step 3: Add Veggies and Fruits